 Food donations received from individuals, businesses and government agencies are vital to the Organization's mission, enabling it to provide food to those in need.
-During the years ended June 30, 2023 and 2022, food donations with a value of \$1,287,689 and \$1,109,949, respectively, were received.
+During the years ended June 30, 2024 and 2023, food donations with a value of \$1,201,733 and \$1,287,689, respectively, were received.
 This amount is included as in-kind food donations in the Statements of Activities.
-Food donations were valued at \$1.92 and \$1.92 per pound for the years ended June 30, 2023 and 2022, respectively, in accordance with Feeding America's product valuation study.
+Food donations were valued at \$1.93 and \$1.92 per pound for the years ended June 30, 2024 and 2023, respectively, in accordance with Feeding America's 2023 product valuation study.
+Feeding America's 2024 product valuation study was not available at the time that these statements were issued.
 The majority of the donated food received was distributed to individuals and families in need.
-Food with an estimated value of \$4,941 and \$4,941 remained in inventory at June 30, 2023 and 2022, respectively.
+Food with an estimated value of \$4,941 and \$4,941 remained in inventory at June 30, 2024 and 2023, respectively.